-RIM says first BBX smartphones to feature PlayBook-like display, BES supportAlex Wagner - Deputy Managing Editor, News Desk
+RIM says first BBX smartphones to feature PlayBook-like display, BES supportAlex Wagner - Editorial Director of News and Content

 RIM hasn't said much about its upcoming BBX-powered smartphones except that they're coming, but today one executive for the Waterloo firm took the time to shed just a little bit of light on what we can expect from the first batch of handsets running the new operating system.
 Speaking with PCMag, Alec Saunders, who is RIM's vice president of Developer Relations and Ecosystem Development, said that rather than carrying over the design of existing BlackBerry 7 smartphones like the Bold, the new BBX devices will actually have the same screen aspect ratio and resolution as the BlackBerry PlayBook, which packs a 16:9 1024x600 display.
 Those aren't the only things that the BBX handsets will have in common with the RIM's tablet, as Saunders added that the phones and the PlayBook (with OS 2.0) will share similar features when the handsets finally hit the market, including native email and BES support.